hluengas/protonmail-bridge/README.md

 debian docker container for protonmail bridge

 # Environment Variables:

+LOGIN:

-LOGIN - Boolean.
+Boolean.
 If "true" run the login setup script.
 If "false" run bridge normally.
 Value defaults to "false".

+INTERACTIVE:

-INTERACTIVE - Boolean.
+Boolean.
 If "true" bridge is run with the --cli parameter.
 If "false" bridge is run with the --noninteractive parameter.
 In CLI mode the bridge will exit automatically after a period of inactivity.
 Value defaults to "false".

+USERNAME:

-USERNAME - ProtonMail Credentials: username.
+ProtonMail Credentials: username.
 Value only used in the login script.

+PASSWORD:

-PASSWORD - ProtonMail Credentials: password.
+ProtonMail Credentials: password.
 Value only used in the login script.

+2FA_CODE:

-2FA_CODE - ProtonMail Credentials: authenticator code.
+ProtonMail Credentials: authenticator code.
 This value is highly time sensitive.
 Value only used if provided.
 Value only used in the login script.

 # Setup